Copper State Adjusting Copper State Adjusting

 Study after study confirms that homeowners who use public adjusters receive significantly higher insurance settlements than those who handle claims on their own.
 The Office of Program Policy Analysis and Government Accountability (OPPAGA) found that public adjuster-assisted claims average substantially higher payouts than unassisted claims for the same types of damage.

 Why?
 Because insurance companies have professional adjusters working to minimize payouts.
 Without a professional on your side, you are negotiating against trained experts whose job is to pay you as little as possible.
+(New to the term?
+Start with what a public adjuster is and how they differ from your insurer’s adjuster.)

 Real Results From Arizona Claims